lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 ![Key Manager Functional Model](keymgr_functional_model.svg)

-In the diagram, the red boxes represent the working state and the associated secret value, the black ovals represent derivation functions, the green squares represent software inputs, and the remaining green / purple shapes represent outputs to both software and hardware.
+In the diagram, the red boxes represent the working state and the associated internal key, the black ovals represent derivation functions, the green squares represent software inputs, and the remaining green / purple shapes represent outputs to both software and hardware.

 In OpenTitan, the derivation method selected is [KMAC]({{< relref "hw/ip/kmac/doc" >}}).
 Each valid operation involves a KMAC invocation using the key manager working state as the "key" and other HW / SW supplied inputs as data.